This policy relates to Part 7, Division 5, Subdivision 4 of the NSW Residential Tenancies Act 2010.

 The purpose of this policy is to clarify how to manage breaches of tenancy agreements, including issue of Strike Notices to tenants.

-It is the responsibility of Regional Managers to manage breaches of tenancy agreements.
-The CEO must be informed when a Strike Notice is issued.
+It is the responsibility of Tenancy Managers to manage breaches of tenancy agreements.

 The CEO is responsible for issuing final strike notices.